andydunstall/piko/docs/manage/configure.md

 # will register the endpoint '6ae6db60' then forward incoming requests to
 # 'localhost:3000'.
 #
-# You may register multiple endpoints which have their own connection to Pico,
+# You may register multiple endpoints which have their own connection to Piko,
 # such as '--endpoints 6ae6db60/localhost:3000,941c3c2e/localhost:4000'.
 #
 # (Required).
 endpoints: []

 server:
-    # Pico server URL.
+    # Piko server URL.
     #
-    # The listener will add path /pico/v1/listener/:endpoint_id to the given URL,
+    # The listener will add path /piko/v1/listener/:endpoint_id to the given URL,
     # so if you include a path it will be used as a prefix.
     #
-    # Note Pico connects to the server with WebSockets, so will replace http/https
+    # Note Piko connects to the server with WebSockets, so will replace http/https
     # with ws/wss (you can configure either).
     url: http://localhost:8001